bf4/webtrees/readme.txt

 *A.  Upload Program Files:
 To install PhpGedView, unzip the compressed package and upload the files to a directory on your web server.
-Copy config.dist to config.php.
+Rename the config.dist file to config.php.

-If you have limited space on your server, you can save space in the following
+If you have limited space on your server, you can save space in the following ways:
-ways:
 1. Delete the themes from the themes folder that you do not plan to use.
 2. Delete some of the language files that you do not want.
 English files are named configure_help.en.php, countries.en.php, facts.en.php,